***If you’re looking for the most recent reviews for 2023 gear, we will be updating this page in the summer after we’ve had a chance to review them!

 - If you have a pronounced arc to your putting motion, this club will not work as well for you.

 - Still too new to gauge its effectiveness.

-Our Choice For The Best Blade Putters in 2020
+Our Choice For The Best Blade Putters

 Our choice for best overall putter is the Callaway Odyssey Triple Track Double Wide.
 Especially if you pair this putter with the Triple Track golf ball, one whole aspect of putting, alignment, is all but taken care of.
 On top of that, the White Hot insert promotes forgiveness and feel and the putter looks great at setup.
 With all of these advantages, the Odyssey Triple Track is also one of the best for distance control.